 If you are the child of a naturalized U.S. citizen, you may already be a U.S. citizen.
 Generally, the permanent resident children (under age 18) of naturalized U.S. citizens automatically become citizens too.
 They derive citizenship from their parents.
 Learn about derivation of U.S. citizenship.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
 We provide support for the Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other immigration packages.